-In September 2019, the Compensation Committee, as part of an effort to bring a fresh perspective to our compensation practices, retained the services of Compensia, a national compensation consulting firm, (the "Consultant") to closely monitor developments and trends in executive compensation and to provide recommendations for appropriate adjustments to the Company's compensation program, policies and practices in line with the Company's business and talent strategies and investor expectations.
+The Compensation Committee has retained the services of Compensia, a national compensation consulting firm, (the "Consultant"), to closely monitor developments and trends in executive compensation and to provide recommendations for appropriate adjustments to the Company's compensation program, policies and practices in line with the Company's business and talent strategies and investor expectations.

 - The Consultant is independent, reports directly to the Chair of the Compensation Committee and has never performed other work for the Company.
-Each year the Compensation Committee confirms that its engagement of the Consultant does not raise any conflicts of interest, and consistent with prior years, for 2021 there were no conflicts of interest. - The Consultant attends all meetings of the Compensation Committee where evaluations of the effectiveness of our overall executive compensation program are conducted or where compensation for named executive officers is analyzed or approved. - The Chair of the Compensation Committee meets with the Consultant in advance of committee meetings and confers with the Consultant between meetings. - The Consultant assists in gathering and analyzing market data on compensation levels and provides expert knowledge of marketplace trends and best practices relating to competitive pay levels as well as developments in regulatory and technical matters.
+Each year the Compensation Committee confirms that its engagement of the Consultant does not raise any conflicts of interest, and consistent with prior years, for 2022 there were no conflicts of interest. - The Consultant attends all meetings of the Compensation Committee where evaluations of the effectiveness of our overall executive compensation program are conducted or where compensation for named executive officers is analyzed or approved. - The Chair of the Compensation Committee meets with the Consultant in advance of committee meetings and confers with the Consultant between meetings. - The Consultant assists in gathering and analyzing market data on compensation levels and provides expert knowledge of marketplace trends and best practices relating to competitive pay levels as well as developments in regulatory and technical matters.